fixie/fixie/README.md

 # Fixie

-Fixie is a .NET test framework similar to NUnit and xUnit, but with an emphasis on low-ceremony defaults and flexible customization.
+Fixie is a .NET convention-based test framework similar to NUnit and xUnit, but with an emphasis on low-ceremony defaults and flexible customization.

 ## How do I install Fixie?

-*Fixie will soon be available as a NuGet package.
-Until then, you can clone the repository, issue "build" from the command line, and copy the contents of the build/ folder so its contents can be referenced by your test assemblies.*
+First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
+Then, install Fixie from the package manager console:

+    PM> Install-Package Fixie

 ## How do I use Fixie?